FeralInteractive/gamemode/README.md

 ```

 Or, distribute `libgamemodeauto.so` and either add `-lgamemodeauto` to your linker arguments, or add it to an LD\_PRELOAD in a launch script.

 ---
-## For those with overclocked CPUs
-If you have an AMD CPU and have disabled Cool'n'Quiet, or you have an Intel CPU and have disabled SpeedStep, then GameMode's governor settings will not work, as your CPU is not running with a governor.
-You are already getting maximum performance.

-If you are unsure, `bootstrap.sh` will warn you if your system lacks CPU governor control.

-Scripts and other features will still work.

----
 ## Contributions